SimonL9889/Travel-Carbon-Emission-Map/README.md

-Project made in Hack OHI/O hackathon.
+Project made in HackOHI/O hackathon.

 Used leaflet platform to build a map that allows user to track carbon emission of their travels, and record the time of visits to US states.